jeddl/dotfiles/README.md

 # What Is This?

-My dotfiles of configuration of system, applications and plugins.
+My dotfiles for system configuration, applications and plugins.

 # Update
 This repository will constantly be updated.